Vote

 We look forward to the re-development of an economically viable, walkable downtown in Melville.
 The plan replaces vacant office buildings, squatters, property crimes, and tax grievances with a thriving social and cultural center for Melville.
 The plan provides residential options for young graduates and senior citizens alike to stay in Huntington.

-Please vote for me and my running mates, Andre Sorrentino, Dr. Dave Bennardo, and Greg Grizopoulos.
+Please vote for me, Andre Sorrentino, Dr. Dave Bennardo, and Greg Grizopoulos on November 4, 2025.
 I look forward to seeing you on the campaign trail.
-For more information, please con-tact me at ElectEdSmyth@Gmail.com .
+For more information, please contact me at ElectEdSmyth@Gmail.com.
 Thank you!

 All the best,